-A fillable PDF of the current BSA medical form including the CYC Addendum and Authorization to Self Administer is available at: http://www.ctyankee.org/camping/residentcamp/boyscout
+A fillable PDF of the current BSA medical form including the CYC Addendum and Authorization to Self Administer is available at: www.ctyankee.org/scoutsbsacamp

 Medical forms must be completed to the Health Officer's satisfaction before the individual may stay or participate in camp activities.
-To avoid ruining a Scout's week at camp, unit leaders need to review all health forms prior to arrival at camp.
+To avoid delaying the start of a Scout's full participation at camp, unit leaders need to review all health forms prior to arrival at camp.